redpanda-data/connect/website/docs/components/processors/hash_sample.md

 ### `retain_min`

-`number` The lower percentage of the sample range.
+The lower percentage of the sample range.

+Type: `number`
+Default: `0`

 ### `retain_max`

-`number` The upper percentage of the sample range.
+The upper percentage of the sample range.

+Type: `number`
+Default: `10`

 ### `parts`

-`array` An array of message indexes within the batch to sample based on.
+An array of message indexes within the batch to sample based on.
 If left empty all messages included.
 This field is only applicable when batching messages [at the input level](/docs/configuration/batching).

+Type: `array`
+Default: `[0]`